cearls/timberland/README.md

 Timberland builds your css and js files using Vite.
 This allows you to use the latest Javascript and CSS features.

-To build your assets for development, run `npm run dev` from the theme directory in the terminal.
+To get started:
+1. Run `npm run build` to generate assets that can be used in the admin block editor.
+This only needs to be run as often as you want to see updated block previews in the admin.
+2. Run `npm run dev` to start the Vite dev server.

 ### Live Reload

-To use live reload during development, rename `config-sample.json` to `config.json`.
-The environment property should be set to "development".
-Set it to "production" to disable live reload.
+Live reload is enabled by default.

 ### Versioning